Top 15 Popular Specflow Interview Questions

 Let’s see how both of them differ:

-As the name implies ScenarioContext provides data or info at Scenario execution level while FeatureContext deals with things at the feature level.
+As the name implies ScenarioContext provides data or info at the Scenario execution level while FeatureContext deals with things at the feature level.

 In simplistic terms, anything stored in featureContext will be available to all the scenarios present in that feature file while ScenarioContext will be available to only just the bindings till the time scenario execution is in progress.

-Q #11) How important is the order of given, when and then?
+Q #11) How important is the order of given, when, and then?

-So for specflow scenarios, there is no restriction on ordering and it also does not mandate that all the three sections should be present.
+So for specflow scenarios, there is no restriction on ordering and it also does not mandate that all three sections should be present.

 Often at times, the setup can be minimalistic and might not even be needed.
 Hence for those scenarios, you can simply skip the “Given” Block and start the scenario with the “When” block.